What Is a Class Action Lawsuit?

 After the class is certified, class members will be notified about their inclusion in the lawsuit.
 This class action notice will provide you with information about the lawsuit’s purpose, who is bringing the lawsuit on your behalf (that is, the lead plaintiff), and why you were included in the class.

-If a class action lawsuit settlement is announced, then at that time you may need to submit a claim to receive your share of the settlement.
+If a class action lawsuit settlement is announced, you may need to submit a claim to receive your share of the settlement at that time.
 Typically this involves completing a form online or through the postal service.
-However, it is always good to seek the advice of a lawyer before submitting a settlement claim to understand what rights you may be waiving and whether you could be eligible for additional compensation.
+However, our seasoned lawyers can offer you expert legal advice before you submit a settlement claim to help you understand which rights you may be waiving and whether you could be eligible for additional compensation.